zejn/lnlib/README.rst

     for doc in fetch_documents_since(session, db, since):
         print(doc.UniversalID)

+..

-.. tip:: Using ``fetch_documents_since``, one can keep up with document changes without scanning full database each turn.
+ * Using ``fetch_documents_since``, one can keep up with document changes without scanning full database each turn.